 Our Mission: To practice agriculture that enhances the well-being our land, our family and friends, and our community long, long into the future.

-Our Values: Community, joy and fun, stewardship, good eats, and long-term financial, social, and environmental sustainability motivate us.
+Our Values: Community, joy, meaningful work, stewardship, and long-term financial, social, and environmental sustainability motivate us.

 Our Practices: We use natural practices to grow healthy food for our family and yours.
 We do not use toxic sprays or fertilizers on our produce.
-Our work is done by hand.
-We work to build our soil and increase our production through science-based, holistic practices and lots of advice from old timers, hippies, and other practitioners of agriculture, big and small.
+Our work is done by hand and small machines.
+We build our soil and increase our production through science-based, holistic practices and lots of advice from old timers, hippies, and other practitioners of agriculture.

-Our History & People: Nella Mae Parks was raised on a small family farm outside La Grande.
+Our History & People: Nella Mae Parks was raised on a small family farm in Union County, Oregon.
 She grew up gardening, making hay, and raising animals with her parents.
 She spent nine years in the local 4-H program and went on to earn a degree in Environmental Science from Oregon State University.
-She traveled, worked for non-profits, and became involved in local agriculture and local food through her work at Oregon Rural Action in La Grande.
+She traveled, worked in natural resource science & rural community organizing, and became involved in local agriculture and local food through her work at Oregon Rural Action in La Grande.
 In 2013 she decided to devote her time to connecting people to the local food she and others grow in the region.

 Nella Mae first sold produce at the La Grande Farmers’ Market at age ten with the help and tutelage of her parents who continue to help her farm today.
 Family and friends are integral in the farm’s operation as well as its growth and sustainability.

-This farm would not be possible without the year-long encouragement and helping hands of Nella Mae’s amazing parents and family.
+This farm would not be possible without the year-long encouragement and helping hands of Nella Mae’s amazing parents, family, friends and mentors.

 We’re in it together!
 This is a truly community-supported farm made possible by the constant help from our “farmily”–family, other local growers, dozens of friends near and far, neighbors, and our dear customers.
 This support is an example of the best kind of community.